jina-ai/jina/docs/concepts/executor/docarray-v2.md

 Note that here the type hint is actually more that just a hint -- the Executor uses it to infer the actual schema of the endpoint.

-You can also explicitly define the schema of the endpoint by using the `input_type` and `output_type` parameters of the `requests` decorator:
+You can also explicitly define the schema of the endpoint by using the `request_schema` and `response_schema` parameters of the `requests` decorator:

 ```{code-block} python